- Your Government

 Loose Leaf Collection Program

-Information about the Loose Leaf Collection Program
+Fall 2022 Loose Leaf Collection Program Complete!

 -Signing up for the City’s CodeRED system to get phone, email and text updates.

--Looking for updates on the this web page.
+-Looking for updates on this web page.

 -“Liking” the City’s Facebook page for regular updates.